AI-developer-189/Real-Time-Drowsiness-Detection/README.md

 - **FPS calculation** for performance monitoring.

 ## Requirements
+### Required Libraries
-Make sure you have Python installed, then install the required dependencies using:
+Ensure you have Python installed, then install the required dependencies using:

 ```bash
 pip install opencv-python numpy mediapipe scipy deepface
 ```

+#### Explanation of Libraries:
+- `opencv-python`: Used for video capture and image processing.
+- `numpy`: Handles numerical operations.
+- `mediapipe`: Provides facial landmark detection.
+- `scipy`: Used for calculating Eye Aspect Ratio (EAR).
+- `deepface`: Enables emotion detection.

 For Windows users, `winsound` is used for audio alerts, which is built into Python.